Jimmy-Lin/GeneralizedOptimalSparseDecisionTrees/BUILD.md

 #### Method 3:

 If you build the project on Ubuntu or macOS, you need to remove the `-DCMAKE_TOOLCHAIN_FILE=...` option.
-If you build the project on Windows, you must run the following commands in a **Developer Powershell for Visual Studio**.
+If you build the project on Windows, you must run the following commands in a **Developer Powershell for Visual Studio 2019/2022**.
 Please adjust the number of threads `--parallel 8` accordingly.

 **Debug Build:**